-- 1. Become involved in civic affairs by: - Recognizing community problems that exist locally or globally, - b.
-Realizing their responsibility for solving them, - c.
-Acquiring the skills and knowledge to take action effectively, - d.
-Taking action; - 2.
-Participate effectively in dialogue around community issues; - Maximize their learning of concepts presented in the classroom - in both major and General Education courses; - Understand how knowledge gained in the classroom can be applied to solving practical problems in both the workplace and in the larger community; - 5.
-Develop skills such as teamwork, problem solving, and making presentations, both inside and outside of the classroom; - 6.
-Gain skills in working with diverse groups.
+- 1. Become involved in civic affairs by: - Recognizing community problems that exist locally or globally - b.
+Realizing their responsibility for solving them - c.
+Acquiring the skills and knowledge to take action effectively - d.
+Taking action - 2.
+Participate effectively in dialogue around community issues; - 3.
+Maximize their learning of concepts presented in the classroom - in both major and General Education courses; - 4.
+Understand how knowledge gained in the classroom can be applied to solving practical problems in both the workplace and in the larger community; - Develop skills such as teamwork, problem solving, and making presentations, both inside and outside of the classroom; - 6.
+Gain skills in working with diverse groups; - 7.
+Make relevant professional contacts in the community.

-The Community Based Learning program director, in consultation with the steering committee will review and approve each student's certificate program, ensuring that each entire program includes all of the above characteristics.
+The Community Based Learning program director, in consultation with the steering committee, will review and approve each student's certificate program, ensuring that each program includes all of the above characteristics.